dehre/c-project-template/README.md

 ## How to use it

-Follow this tutorial, starting from the ["Select a kit"](https://code.visualstudio.com/docs/cpp/cmake-linux#_select-a-kit) section.
 Everything should work out of the box: building, running, tests, and using the integrated debugger.
+If you're not familiar with the VSCode extension [cmake-tools](https://github.com/microsoft/vscode-cmake-tools), this [tutorial](https://code.visualstudio.com/docs/cpp/cmake-linux#_select-a-kit) will help you with the first steps.

 If you want to develop using the remote container, open the Command Palette and type `Remote-Containers: Reopen in Container` (the Docker daemon should be running already).
 Then delete the `build` directory, and build the project again.